 - 1½ cups Heavy Whipping Cream

-- Beat 6 large eggs in a blender for a minute (if using a blentec, 20 seconds is fine).
+- Beat 6 large whole eggs in a blender for a minute (if using a Blendtec, 20 seconds is fine).

-- Add 1½ teaspoons of nutmeg, ¾ cup of brandy, ¾ cup of spiced rum, 2 cups of milk and 1½ cups of heavy whipping cream until combined (30 seconds with a blentec, at 40 seconds so the the eggs do not start to cook).
+- Add nutmeg, brandy, spiced rum, milk, and heavy whipping cream until combined (30 seconds with a Blendtec, so the eggs do not start to cook).